AEFeinstein/Super-2024-Swadge-FW/docs/MIDI.md

 play any MIDI file, even ones containing unsupported commands.
 Unsupported commands are simply ignored and the rest of the file will play normally.

+## Utilities

+For editing MIDI files, [signal](https://signal.vercel.app) is a browser-based MIDI editor.
+It supports uploading custom SoundFont files (`.sf2` format).
+It can also connect to physical MIDI devices such as keyboards, as well as both the physical Swadge and the
+Swadge Emulator when the "MIDI Player" mode is active and in Streaming mode.

+While Signal is capable of editing MIDI files, it does not offer a straightforward way to assign instruments in banks other than the default General MIDI bank (Bank 0).
+To make this easier, [midi-assign](https://dylwhich.com/midi-assign/) is another browser-based tool made specifically for modifying instrument, bank, and track-to-channel assignments within MIDI files.
+It supports the Swadge instrument banks natively, so there is no need to know their numeric IDs.

 ## Basics

 The Swadge's 8-bit audio synthesizer supports up to 16 MIDI channels, with channels 10 and 11 reserved for